Series: The Last Riders #8

 As piece by piece of Winter’s Touch was revealed I really started to see the character growth in both characters.
 It’s true that Winter is prone to jumping to conclusions and acting on them, and that Viper has the propensity to lie to Winter to spare her feelings or to wait until all of his ducks are in a row before he reveals things, but Begley didn’t just leave these characters in this same rut for Winter’s Touch.
 She naturally allowed these characters to go through each situation as they would any other and then switched things up on them so that they would finally realize that they would have to let go learned to lean on each other.

-Despite the frustrations I felt with both characters and the certain parts of their lives that I find myself tolerating, I thought that Winter’s Touch carried on the tradition of its predecessors and was constructed very beautifully.
+Despite the frustrations I felt with both characters and the certain parts of their lives that I find myself tolerating, I thought that Winter’s Touch by Jamie Begley carried on the tradition of its predecessors and was constructed very beautifully.
 This series has continually challenged me and blessed me.
 There’s not a series or a writing style that can match and that’s why I’ll always come back.